OpenKore/openkore/openkore/trunk/README.txt

 - A new, object-oriented framework for message sending has been implemented.
 - The beginning of a new, object-oriented task framework has been implemented.
   This will eventually replace the old AI framework.
+- The IPC framework has been entirely replaced by the OpenKore bus system.

 Credits:
 - Darkfate: partial servertype 11 support.